Hard-hooved animals are not native to Australia, and many of our native plants and animals are threatened by their impacts.

 And in 2020 the Yorta Yorta Traditional Owner Land Management Board, together with the Victorian Government, produced the Joint Management Plan for Barmah National Park.
 A draft of this plan was also made available for public comment.

 All of the above plans strongly acknowledge the damage horses bring to natural systems and species, and all call for strong horse control.
-Parks Victoria is not required to consult on every change to its management of particular threats, especially when as those changes are consistent with current management plans.
+Parks Victoria is not required to consult on every change to its management of particular threats, especially when those changes are consistent with current management plans.

 There are many laws that oblige Parks Victoria to control the impacts of horses in the Alpine National Park and Barmah National Park.
 That legal framework exists at an international, national and state level.